viscloud/ff/README.md

 In some cases, the number of labels is less than the total number of frames in a video.
 In those cases, discard extra frames from the end of the video.

 ## Code
-***Disclaimer 1: This project is no longer active.
+***Disclaimer: This project is no longer active.
 We are providing this code "as-is", with no support.***

-***Disclaimer 2: We are still in the process of preparing this repository.
-The code may change.***

 FilterForward consists of two codebases (see their `README` files for more info):
 1. [`cpp`](https://github.com/viscloud/filterforward/tree/master/cpp): A functional C++ implementation on top of the [SAF video analytics framework](https://github.com/viscloud/saf).
 We use this for our throughput experiments.